straut12/sj4u-gh/_pages/ref/data-analysis/ml.md

 toc: true
 ---

-A lot of data analysis can be done with simple tools like box plots, paretos, and pivot tables.
+Although a significant amount of data analysis can be done with tools like graphs, box plots, paretos, and pivot tables; often there is a need for another layer.
 Notes below are geared toward sklearn models to help with quicker and deeper analysis of data.

-Examples
+Examples below were ran with **Python in Excel**
 Defect signature detected on wafers.
 Second set of wafers show same signature but notch is rotated 90d.
 <div class="col-sm mt-3 mt-md-0">
     {% include figure.html path="assets/img/coding/wafer-rotated.png" class="img-fluid rounded z-depth-1" %}